jameslaneconkling/worlds-smallest-queue/README.md

 }
 ```

-If the 4th optional `awaitMessage` argument is passed, waits for up to `awaitMessage` ms for all messages to be processed successfully.
+If the optional `options.awaitMessage` argument is passed, waits for up to `awaitMessage` ms for all messages to be processed successfully.
 If the queue partition is backed up, or messages are processed slowly, or repeated errors slow or fail message processing, enqueue promise is more likely to resolve on timeout with `awaited: false`.
 But if the partition is not congested, messages are processed quickly, and there are no errors, then awaiting enqueued messages allows clients to know when those messages have been processed successfully.

 ```ts
 import { Pool } from 'pg'